Lusty94/qb-target/README.md

 # qb-target

-QB-Targer with spinning cog icon and blue colour scheme created by Lusty94 credits to original creators I just reskinned it and changed the icon.
+QB-Target with spinning cog icon and blue colour scheme created by Lusty94 credits to original creators I just reskinned it and changed the icon.

 ---------------------